astridx/meinblog/sik/r/own-website-in-five-days/index.md

 ---
-title: "Technical Cheatsheet: 5 days to your own Website"
+title: 'Technical Cheatsheet: 5 days to your own Website'
-description: "Technical cheatsheet to create and host your own website in five days.
+description: 'Technical cheatsheet to create and host your own website in five days.
 You will learn how to use Hugo and DigitalOcean to publish your website online.
-Hugo is a static website generator to..."
+Hugo is a static website generator to...'
-date: "2016-11-09T13:50:46+02:00"
+date: '2016-11-09T13:50:46+02:00'
-categories: ["Web Development"]
+categories: ['Web Development']
-keywords: ["website in five days", "hugo website"]
+keywords: ['website in five days', 'hugo website']
-hashtags: ["#100DaysOfCode", "#programming"]
+hashtags: ['#100DaysOfCode', '#programming']
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />